magnars/expand-region.el/README.md

     $ ./util/ecukes/ecukes features

-If you want to add feature-tests for your mode-specific expansions as well, that is utterly excellent.
+If feature tests are missing for the mode you are changing, please make sure to add a set of basic tests around the functionality you're changing.

 ## Contributors